REPRODUCTION -1

 • Cell separation

-Chromosomes: are threads like structure found in the nucleus which contain hereditary material (DNA).
+Chromosomes are thread-like structures found in the nucleus which contain hereditary material (DNA).

 1. MEIOSIS